MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-compliance-policies.md

 - Android Enterprise (Fully Managed, and Personally owned work profiles)
 - Android Open-Source Project (AOSP)
-- iOS/iPadO
+- iOS/iPadOS
 - Linux
 - macOS
 - Windows

 You deploy compliance policies to groups of devices or users.
 When deployed to users, any device the user signs into must then meet the policies requirements.
 Some common examples of compliance requirements include:

-- Requiring a minimum operating system version
+- Requiring a minimum operating system version.
-- Use of a password or PIN that meets certain complexity and length requirements
+- Use of a password or PIN that meets certain complexity and length requirements.
 - A device being at or below a *threat level* as determined by mobile threat defense software you use.
 Mobile threat defense software includes Microsoft Defender for Endpoint or one of Intune’s other supported partners.

 When devices fail to meet the requirements of a compliance policy, that policy can apply one or more *actions for noncompliance*.
 Some actions include: